4 Must-Try DAM Tips from Chick-Fil-A’s Visual Asset Manager

 Step Three—Rating

-PhotoMechanic lets you rate images using color code system and/or stars.
-I primarily use the stars since this is how I was marking my contact sheets back in the days of film.
+PhotoMechanic lets you rate images using a color code system and/or stars.
+I primarily use the stars because this is how I marked my contact sheets back in the days of film.

 Figure 5